 How is Inside Sales Different in B2B and B2C?

-I have sales professionals from both B2C and B2B sectors in my team.
+I have sales professionals from both B2C and B2B sales sectors in my team.
 And I’m often thrilled with the energy and understanding they bring.

 I wanted to put this distinction to help reps understand the sales process in both sectors and accordingly make a choice.
 Just like you want to grow and flourish in an organization, we also look for the right talents and help you grow.